livingcomputermuseum/sImlac/imlac/notes/readme.txt

                        bootstraps.

 attach tty port [port] [rate] [parity] [data bits] [stop bits] :
                        Specifies a physical port on the host machine to connect to the emulated TTY port.
 Allows the emulated Imlac to talk to real serial devices.

+attach tty telnet [host] [port] :
+                       Specifies a telnet host to connect to the emulated TTY port.
+Allows the emulated Imlac to talk to another computer over the Internet.

+attach tty raw [host] [port] :
+                       As above, but using a raw connection rather than Telnet.

 go <addr>           :  Starts the system running at the current PC, or <addr> if
                        specified.